-3. Fiscal costs of EU accession.
+3. Fiscal costs of EU accession

 EU membership has brought additional fiscal pressures to bear (other things being equal) on the NMS.
-This stems in part from the obligations to contribute to the EU budget, cofinance projects financed from EU structural funds, pre-finance some EU transfers during the first period of membership and continue the implementation of acquis in some costly areas, such as environmental protection, infrastructure, border control and public administration.
-Fiscal problems caused by EU accession seem to contradict a popular view, held in both OMS and NMS, that EU enlargement would involve substantial net positive transfers from OMS to NMS.
+This stems in part from the obligations to contribute to the EU budget, co-finance projects financed from EU structural funds, pre-finance some EU transfers during the first period of membership and continue the implementation of acquis in some costly areas, such as environmental protection, infrastructure, border control and public administration.
+Fiscal problems caused by EU accession seem to contradict a popular view, held both in OMS and NMS, that EU enlargement would involve substantial net positive transfers from OMS to NMS.
 However, one must distinguish between the impact of accession on a country's net financial position (balance of payments consequences) and its net fiscal position.

 There is very little quantitative estimation of the fiscal effects of accession available and most studies have been limited to a general observation that EU accession implies further budgetary challenges in addition to those already arising from economic transition (see e.g. EE, 2002).
-The exceptions are Kopits and Szekely (2002), Mayhew (2003) and Backe (2002), who estimate relatively substantial accession-related fiscal costs4 under the assumption that 'policies will remain unchanged.'
+The exceptions are Kopits and Szekely (2002), Mayhew (2003) and Backe (2002), who estimate relatively substantial accessionrelated fiscal costs under the assumption that 'policies will remain unchanged.'

-Our efforts in this paper to estimate the net fiscal impact of accession take into consideration net EU transfers to the government sector and accession-related budget expenditures, which are connected with the adoption of the acquis communautaire.
+In this paper, our efforts to estimate the net fiscal impact of accession take into consideration net EU transfers to the government sector and accession-related budget expenditures, which are connected with the adoption of the acquis communautaire.